 Over the course of the pandemic Tara created and presented a full evening of dance funded by The Region Of Waterloo Arts Fund which featured original work by David Earle, Allen Kaeja, and Nickeshia Garrick.
 These sold out performances of "Dance Takes Berlin" presented at The Registry Theatre November 5th and 6th 2021 were a huge success.

 In partnership with Pat The Dog Theatre Creation Tara has launched a movement creation series aimed towards developing new ways of creation for all artists as well as demystifying dance and its creative process.
 Tara is an Associate Artist with Pat The Dog Theatre.
-She completed a successful creative residency with The Registry Theatre in July 2021 funded by Ontario Presents, and is thrilled to announce The Registry Theatre has invited Tara back for a second residency in July 2022 supported by The Region Of Waterloo Arts Fund.
+She has completed two successful dance residencies with The Registry Theatre in July 2021 funded by Ontario Presents, and July 2022 supported by The Region of Waterloo Arts Fund.

-Canada Council for The Arts, Ontario Arts Council, and The Region of Waterloo Arts Fund have funded "Resilience" which is Dust and Soul Dance Projects next evening of original dance for the Waterloo region.
+Canada Council for The Arts, Ontario Arts Council, and The Region of Waterloo Arts Fund have supported Dust and Soul Dance Projects next evening of original dance for the Waterloo region scheduled for June 16th and 17th 2023 at The Registry Theatre.

 Photo by Laura McBride